aaronoquendo/real-estate-application/README.md

 # Real Estate Listing Application

-This application is a real estate website where users can come to find real estate to buy and sell.
+This application is a real estate website where users can come to find real estate to buy, rent or sell.

 If you would like to see this project, click the link below.